 To be eligible to become a social worker in Texas, you must have graduated from a Council on Social Work Education-accredited program (CSWE) with a bachelor’s or master’s degree in Social Work and have passed the applicable Association of Social Worker Board (ASWB) licensing exam.
 All applicants must: • submit a complete application and fee • submit passing scores from the ASWB • submit an official transcript that shows the conferral date of your social work degree • complete the Texas Jurisprudence Examination • submit a self-query report from the National Practitioner Data Bank • submit electronic fingerprints for a nationwide criminal history search Applicants licensed as a social worker in another state must also submit official verification of licensure from every state in which a social worker license is/was held.
 Applicants who have not yet taken the licensing exam begin the process by applying for the exam with ASWB.
 Information on that process is available on our ASWB Licensure Examinations webpage.
 Applicants for social work licensure who have graduated and passed the licensing exam or who are licensed as Social Workers in another state should submit their application and supporting documents via our online licensing system.

 -In State: To be eligible for the Clinical Social Worker license (LCSW) you must hold a license as a Master Social Worker in Texas and complete supervised training under a board approved supervisor.
 All in state candidates must complete the following in no less than 24 months and no more than 48 months: • 3,000 hours of supervised practice • 100 hours of direct supervision A licensed master social worker should contact a board approved supervisor to set up a supervisory relationship.
 The supervisor will develop a supervision plan and initiate supervised practice.
 Once the minimum requirements are met, the supervisor will complete the supervised clinical experience verification form and provide it to the supervisee.
 The supervisee will then apply to take the clinical exam with ASWB by following the instructions on our ASWB Licensure Examinations webpage.
-Upon passage of the clinical exam, the LMSW should submit their application for license along with supporting documents via our online licensing system. -Out of State: Licensed Clinical Social Workers (LCSWs) from out of state must follow the same steps required for obtaining a Master Social Worker license as show above.
+Upon passage of the clinical exam, the LMSW should submit their application for license to the board office.
+The application is available on the “Forms and Publications” page of the board’s website. -Out of State: Licensed Clinical Social Workers (LCSWs) from out of state must follow the same steps required for obtaining a Master Social Worker license as show above.
 If the applicant has been licensed as a clinical social worker for less than one year, the applicant must submit verification of the completion of the 3,000 hours of supervised practice and 100 hours of supervision.
 Applicants licensed as a clinical social worker greater than one year are considered to have met the hourly experience requirement and are not required to submit verification of hours earned.

 All fees are found in Chapter 885 of the Texas Administrative Code.
 A link to the rules is available on the BHEC website.
 The link to Chapter 885 is found toward the middle of the page under the heading: Relevant Administrative Rules.